omkadam26/HefshineNotes/README.md

         they are important to store and manipulate the data. constant are the values that we unchanged throughout the Program.
         Variables are the values that can be changed.
+        Const are used to store the mathematical constant that is Pi